cutsocial/website/_posts/2018-10-07-case-study-dictator-game-offers-to-men-and-women-counterparts-in-a-sample-of-iranian-female-high-school-students.md

 ![Schematic](/uploads/2018/10/07/farzanegan1.jpg)

 When it came to implementation, we pooled out resources, shared ideas, and together we developed the experiment.
-They collected the data and presented it as poster at BrainBees competitions and won a prize.
+They collected the data and presented it as poster at a local Brain Bee competition and won a prize.

-Indeed, a win-win... :)
+Indeed, a win-win-win... :)

 ![Farzanegan Kids](/uploads/2018/10/07/farzanegan2.jpg)